 Austin, Texas, USA

 James D. Ratley graduated from the University of Texas at Dallas with a Bachelor's Degree in Business Administration.
 In 1971, he joined the Dallas Police Department as a police officer.
 He was a member of numerous department task forces which concentrated on major fraud cases.
 In 1986, Mr. Ratley left the police department to join Wells & Associates, a forensic accounting practice where he was in charge of fraud investigations.
 He handled investigations regarding internal frauds, conflicts of interest and litigation support.
 In 1988, he was named Program Director for the ACFE and oversaw all aspects of the ACFE's training and education programs.
 In 2006, Mr. Ratley was named President of the ACFE.
-In addition, he is a member of the ACFE's faculty, and teaches regularly at workshops and conferences on a variety of fraud-related subjects.
+In addition, he was a member of the ACFE's faculty, and taught regularly at workshops and conferences on a variety of fraud-related subjects.
 In March of 2018, Mr. Ratley officially retired on his 30th anniversary with the ACFE.

 How have your career goals changed over the years?